Together with Brand Action

 2025 t-shirt fundraiser

-Inspired by the amazing causes we are supporting, the countries we’ll visit throughout the year and the incredible global trademark community that turns every conference into an opportunity to care, connect, and give back.
+Inspired by the amazing causes we supported, the countries we visited throughout the year and the incredible global trademark community that turns every conference into an opportunity to care, connect, and give back.
 Together we spread kindness one t-shirt at a time.

 #TogetherwithBrandAction

-100% of proceeds from t-shirt sales supporting local charities
+100% of proceeds from t-shirt sales supported local charities

 A SPECIAL THANK YOU TO OUR 2025 TSHIRT SPONSOR: